 Britta: I noticed very early on that something was "wrong" with my legs.
 At the age of 10, I noticed that I was getting a lot of bruises and that my legs were always misshapen and disproportionate to the rest of my body.

-Madeleine: I was diagnosed in 2015 because I came across the condition through a television program.
-But I was also told many times before that it is certainly something pathological because my upper body does not match the lower body.
+Madeleine: I was diagnosed in 2015 because I came across the condition in a TV report.
+But I had already been told many times before that it was certainly something pathological because my upper body didn't match my lower body.

-With my sister Cheyenne, who had similar symptoms, I then visited a doctor.
-After initial research, we secretly went to the phlebologist in Kiel and faced the facts there and actually got the diagnosis of lipedema.
+I then went to see a doctor with my sister Cheyenne, who had similar symptoms.
+After some initial research, we secretly went to the phlebologist in Kiel, where we faced the facts and were actually diagnosed with lipoedema.

 In fact, we did not have pronounced pain symptoms yet, but it was first about the volume of the legs.
 In the meantime, we have often heard that people have voluminous legs or even arms that do not match the upper body.
 Both are possible.
 And then the pain often comes only with time and we can confirm that just as well.
 The pressure pain only came forward with time.

-Britta: Lipedema is a chronic fat distribution disorder that mainly affects women.
-Often it's during important changes in the body - just when you get into your teens, when you get pregnant, when you go through menopause.
-In general, it can be said when the body undergoes a high hormonal change.
-With such changes, lipedema can sort of break out, if you want to put it that way.
+Britta: Lipoedema is a chronic fat distribution disorder that mainly affects women.
+It often occurs during important changes in the body - especially when you reach teenage years, when you become pregnant, when you go through the menopause.
+In general, it can be said that the body undergoes hormonal changes.
+Lipoedema can virtually break out during such changes, if you want to put it that way.

 Can you describe the feeling for people who hear about this disease for the first time?

-Madeleine: You can think of the feeling of lipedema like a suit of armor that you have around your legs that slowly gets more and more constricted.
-Over the day, the legs store more water and the pressure builds up over the day.
+Madeleine: You can imagine the feeling of lipedema like a suit of armor around your legs that slowly gets tighter and tighter.
+Over the course of the day, the legs retain more water and the pressure builds up.

-Yes or like this game 1000 pins.
-It's like that sometimes.
-Especially when you're sitting, for example, and a pet runs over your lap, and you feel this pinpoint pain.
-Unfortunately, it lasts for quite a long time.
-It takes time until you no longer perceive this punctual pain.
+Yes, or like this game 1000 pins.
+Sometimes it's like that too.
+Especially when you're sitting down, for example, and a pet runs across your lap and you feel this pinpoint pain.
+Unfortunately, it stays for quite a long time.
+It takes a while before you no longer notice this pinpoint pain.

-You work with others who have lipedema through your Instagram account @brittaliebt, but also in your job.
+You work with others who have lipoedema through your Instagram account @brittaliebt, but also in your job.

-Britta: My channel is very much about lipedema.
-But also a lot about self-love, mindset.
+Britta: My channel is very much about lipoedema.
+But also a lot about self-love and mindset.
 What good can I do for myself?
 I always lovingly say "the one in the colorful stockings who loves life" and that's exactly how it is!

 I love myself and I love my life.
-It was a long way that I can say that today.
-But today it is really so.
+I've come a long way to be able to say that today.
+But today it really is true.

 What do most of them have in common?
 What are their concerns and desires?

-Britta: In principle, this is always the question: How will it continue with me?
-So how massive can the lipedema still become?
+Britta: In principle, the question is always: How will things continue with me?
+So how severe can the lipedema become?

 On your Instagram account @lipoedem_schwestern, you and your two sisters talk about your journey with the disease.
 How did you come up with this idea and what do you want to achieve with it?